u3a-siteworks-development/u3a-siteworks-core/readme.txt

 Please refer to the documentation on the [SiteWorks website](https://siteworks.u3a.org.uk/u3a-siteworks-training/)

 == Changelog ==
-= 1.1.6 =
+* Bug 1119: Provide validation of date format for u3a Notice start or end date = 1.1.6 =
 * Added documentation u3a Siteworks Core structure.odt
 * Refactored code for ease of future maintenance